TrekkingBuddies/trekking-buddies-be/README.md

 This repository is the backend portion of the TrekkingBuddies App.
 It allows the frontend portion to interact with the hosted Non-SQL database on Firestore.

-Using a GET /api request will provide an overview of all functionality. //needs work
+Using a GET /api request will provide an overview of all functionality.

 Coding language: Javascript